mccoy-lab/rhapsodi/README.md

 ## Installing rhapsodi

-rhapsodi can be installed with `devtool`.
+rhapsodi can be installed with `devtools`.
 After cloning the repository, the following steps should be used to install and load rhapsodi.

 ```
 library(devtools)